What to Wear on a Holiday in Lapland

-One of our most oft-asked questions is, what do I need to wear in Lapland?
+One question we’re asked more than any other is what to wear on a holiday in Lapland?
 And that’s because Lapland, with its endless, magical, snow-covered forests, frozen rivers and lakes, wide fells and distant mountains, all beneath the ethereal Northern Lights, is an ideal destination for a winter holiday that gets you out into some stunning wilderness.

 And as the official home of Santa Claus, it’s also the perfect place to take the kids for a Lapland Christmas break, where they can meet the man himself and enjoy a reindeer ride through the silent forests.